aspose-html/aspose-html-reference-tutorials/html/english/java/converting-epub-to-pdf/convert-epub-to-pdf-specify-pdf-save-options/_index.md

 ---
-title: "Custom PDF Page Size: Specifying PDF Save Options for EPUB to PDF"
+title: "Custom PDF Page Size - Specifying PDF Save Options for EPUB to PDF"
 linktitle: Specifying PDF Save Options for EPUB to PDF
 second_title: Java HTML Processing with Aspose.HTML
 description: "Learn how to convert EPUB to PDF in Java with Aspose.HTML while setting a custom PDF page size and other PDF save options."